alfdav/curlthis/styling_standards/python_terminal_styling/README.md

 ## Example

-See the `example.py` file for a complete example of using the terminal styling template.
+See the `example.py` file for a complete example of using the Pokemon Terminal Styling package.

 ## License

-This template is provided as-is.
-Users are responsible for proper usage and handling of sensitive data.
+This package is provided under the MIT License.
+See the LICENSE file for details.

 ## Author

 David Diaz (https://github.com/alfdav)
+email = "alfdav@users.noreply.github.com"